xcambar/shepherd-js/README.md

 ### !!
 Breaking news !!

-ECMA has updated the syntax to Harmony modules on February 8th, 2012.
+ECMA has updated the syntax for Harmony modules on February 8th, 2012.
-The parser currently used fits reads the previous version, but don't worry!
+The parser currently used in **Shepherd** reads the previous version, but don't worry:

 I'm currently working on a new parser for the latest specification, which you can find in the branch parser-20120208.